tdavislab/VIS-DSMT/README.md

 This is a demo that implements algorithms for discrete stratification Morse theory (DSMT).

 The main features of our system:
-- Given a 2-dimensional simplicial complex, construct the discrete stratified Morse function and demonstrate the stratification
+- Given a 2-dimensional simplicial complex, construct the discrete stratified Morse function and demonstrate the stratification.
-- Mark violators/ criticals/ non-critical pairs
+- Mark violators/ criticals/ non-critical pairs.
-- Perform simplification by removing non-critical pairs
+- Perform simplification by removing non-critical pairs.

 <!-- To see a live demo, go to https://vis-dsmt.herokuapp.com/. -->